|

 3 |

 Introduction to Criminal Justice aims to provide students with a general understanding of the criminal justice system’s response to crime in society.
 It is important to note that the general theme of this course involves the delicate balance between community interests and individual rights that criminal justice decision-making requires.
-This theme will be explored by examining the criminal justice process in some detail, focusing on how the system is structured to respond to crime.
+This theme will be explored by examining the criminal justice process, focusing on how the system is structured to respond to crime.

 Course Objectives